-Our robot is so diverse and economically interesting that the imagination knows no boundaries for possible use cases.
+Our robot is so diverse and economically interesting that there are no limits to imagining possible use cases.
 We see our robot as a power tool, a tool that is particularly suitable for working with people and is used in a wide variety of business areas, e.g. in production, in the laboratory, in logistics, etc. From pick and place tasks, assembly tasks, screwing applications or device tests, to cooperation with other systems, just about any task can be realized.
-Thanks to our technology, companies are now in a position to solve tasks with a robot that were not possible in the past, or could only be solved very cost-intensively.
+Thanks to our technology, companies are now in a position to let a robot carry out tasks that were not possible before or only at a very high cost.

-If you are a researcher or work in a company active in R&D, Panda Research is ideal as a platform to test control and motion algorithms, as it features Franka Control Interface (FCI).
+If you are a researcher or work in a company active in R&D, Panda Research the ideal as a platform to test control and motion algorithms, as it features Franka Control Interface (FCI).
 FCI allows a fast and direct low-level bidirectional connection to the robot´s Arm and Hand.
 It provides the current status of the robot and enables its direct control.
 Panda Research cannot be used for commercial purposes.
 If you plan to deploy robots for commercial purposes, then Panda - together with the available App Packages - is your ideal power tool.
 Thanks to an intuitive user interface, no prior programming knowledge is required.
-Any type of users can automate tasks that were not possible before, or could only be solved cost-intensively, in no time.
+Any type of user can now automate tasks that were not possible before or could only be realized at a very high cost.

-We are currently working together with many other 3rd-party suppliers in order to seamlessly integrate more and more end-effectors into the Panda system.
+We are currently working together with many other third-party suppliers in order to seamlessly integrate more and more end-effectors into the Panda system.

 Panda currently requires installation on a stable, non-moving and non-vibrating platform.